Logo Futurismo

 Figure 1.
 Baleen whale sound production mechanism.

-Male humpback whales of all ages form aggregations in order to sing, which is thought to be a territorial display or a way of attracting females and thus playing an essential role in sexual selection.
-Most of the singing is performed during the breeding season, but male humpbacks have been known to sing also while feeding.
+Male humpback whales of all ages form aggregations to sing, which is thought to be a territorial display or a way of attracting females, and thus plays an essential role in sexual selection.
+Most of the singing is performed during the breeding season, but male humpbacks have also been known to sing while feeding.

 Each population of humpback whales has its own unique song, with the same themes being repeated in the same order.
 However, these change over time, when different units or even different themes are added to them or exchanged.
-Therefore, over a few years, the same population will be singing a completely different song, which may increase the reproductive fitness of the population, like in the case of birds (Garland et al., 2011).
+Therefore, over a few years, the same population will be singing a completely different song, which may increase the population’s reproductive fitness, as in the case of birds (Garland et al., 2011).

 Here is an example of a humpback whale song.